jboss-developer/jboss-portal-quickstarts/jsf2-rf4-hello-world-portlet/README.md

 ============================
 Author: Peter Palaga, Brian Leathem, Ken Finnigan
 Level: Beginner
-Technologies: JSF2, Portlet Bridge
+Technologies: Portlet, JSF2, Portlet Bridge
-Summary: A simple portlet using JavaServer Faces 2.
+Summary: A simple JSF2 portlet.

 What is it?
 -----------

-This project demonstrates how to create a simplest portlet using JavaServer Faces 2.1.
+This project demonstrates how to create a simplest portlet using JavaServer Faces 2.

 <!-- The following content is included from gatein-portal-quickstarts-parent/src/main/readme/include/portlet-general.md.ftl -->